Frequently asked questions

 This does sometimes happen, most notably with Waiting for Gandalf.

 Ask me, I'll probably be interested.
 Terms negotiable.
 I will at a minimum expect expenses to be covered.
-Payment will probably depend on who you are and what you want me to do, but I won't agree to anything that I think is undercutting other artists who do this for a living.
+Other than that, it will probably depend on who you are and what you want me to do, but I won't agree to anything that I think undercuts what other artists who do this for a living.

-Of course, if it was something I was planinng to do anyway, I will be more amenable.
+Of course, if it was something I was planning to do anyway, I will be more amenable.

 Will you ever publish your scripts?